MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Implement-Security-Certificates-in-a-Production-Environment.md

 manager: edupont
 ---
 # How to: Implement Security Certificates in a Production Environment

+You use certificates to help secure connections over a wide area network \(WAN\), such as connections from the Web server, Windows client, and web services to the [!INCLUDE[nav_server](includes/nav_server_md.md)].
+Implementing security certificates on your deployment environment requires modifications to various components.

 This topic describes how to implement security certificates on the [!INCLUDE[nav_server](includes/nav_server_md.md)], [!INCLUDE[nav_web_server](includes/nav_web_server_md.md)], and clients after you have obtained a service certificate and a root certification authority \(CA\) from a trusted provider.

 For general information about obtaining and requirements for certificates from a trusted provider, see [About Certificates for Production Environment](Using-Certificates-to-Secure-a-Remote-Client-Connection.md#AboutProdCerts).